-Mary has been coming to Shelby Residential and Vocational Services, Inc. (SRVS), a Tennessee nonprofit that serves people with disabilities, for more than 30 years.
+Mary has been coming to SRVS, a Tennessee nonprofit that serves people with disabilities, for more than 30 years.
 She has participated in the adult learning center programs, gone on community outings, and, until she retired a couple years ago, did office work at the group’s occupational workshop.

 On an SRVS field trip to a local hospital, staff members encouraged Mary to introduce herself to hospital officials and find out about volunteer opportunities.
 Turns out, Mary didn’t need much prodding.

 “I just went right up to the woman who was the head of it and I said who I was, and she said who she was, and she asked me what I can do,” Mary says.
 “Now, I am doing it.
 I’m a volunteer.”